What is Quality? Quality is the degree to which a commodity meets the requirements of the customer at the start of its life. (ISO 9000)

 That is why you need a Quality Management System, so you have the organisation structure, procedures, processes and resources needed to implement the design, creation and management of quality in your company.
 ISO 9001 gives you a framework to hold your business processes, methods and solutions and helps you improve them.
 But that is all ISO 9001 can do for you.

 So when you decide to adopt a ISO 9001 quality management system be sure that FIRST you design and build the ideal quality-creation processes, products and services that are sure to make your customers satisfied.
-ISO 9001 will only keep you making the same quality and reliability that you engineer into your business offers and customer solutions.
+ISO 9001 will only keep you making the same quality and reliability that you engineer into your business offerings and customer solutions.

 Work Quality Control and Work Quality Assurance With An Accuracy Controlled Enterprise: